EXPLAINER: Who is Naftali Bennett, Israel's new leader? - WTMJ

 A GENERATIONAL SHIFT

-Bennett, a father of four and a modern Orthodox Jew, will be Israel’s first prime minister who regularly wears a kippa, the skullcap worn by observant Jews.
+Bennett, a modern Orthodox Jew, will be Israel’s first prime minister who regularly wears a kippa, the skullcap worn by observant Jews.
 He lives in the upscale Tel Aviv suburb of Raanana, rather than the settlements he champions.

 Bennett began life with his American-born parents in Haifa, then bounced with his family between North America and Israel, military service, law school and the private sector.
 Throughout, he’s curated a persona that’s at once modern, religious and nationalist.